rapidsai/cugraph/readme_pages/getting_cugraph.md

 ## Conda
 It is easy to install cuGraph using conda.
 You can get a minimal conda installation with [Miniconda](https://conda.io/miniconda.html) or get the full installation with [Anaconda](https://www.anaconda.com/download).

+cuGraph Conda packages
+ * cugraph - this will also import:
+   * pylibcugraph
+   * libcugraph
+ * cugraph_service_client
+ * cugraph_service_server
+ * cugraph_dgl
+ * cugraph_pyg

+Replace the package name in the example below to the one you want to install.

 Install and update cuGraph using the conda command:

 ```bash